Broke (2017 TV series)

-Broke is an American comedy streaming television series produced exclusively for YouTube Red, starring Quinta Brunson.
+Broke is an American comedy web series produced exclusively for YouTube Red, starring Quinta Brunson.
 The series premiered on January 26, 2017.
 The first season, which had 11 episodes, ended on March 23, 2017.
 The series was produced by BuzzFeed Motion Pictures, the second YouTube Red digital original series from the company after Squad Wars.

 The series is about three friends (also featuring Maurice Williams and Paul DuPree) move from Philadelphia to Los Angeles.